ComplexPlane/SMB2PracticeMod/doc/dolphin-setup-guide.md

 ## Set up the GCI

-* Download the `.zip` file containing the release (_not_ the source code) from the [releases page](https://github.com/ComplexPlane/SMB2PracticeMod/releases)
+* From the [releases](https://github.com/ComplexPlane/SMB2PracticeMod/releases) page, download the `.zip` file containing the release (_not_ the source code).
 * Open up Dolphin and go to _Config -> Gamecube_.
 Under _Device Settings_ for _Slot B_ choose _GCI Folder_
-* Copy `SMB2PracticeMod.gci` into the following folder, which you may need to create yourself if it doesn't exist:
+* Inside the `Dolphin Emulator` folder from the release, locate the `SMB2PracticeMod.gci` file.
+Copy it into the following folder, which you may need to create yourself if it doesn't exist:
   * **Windows:** `AppData\Roaming\Dolphin Emulator\GC\USA\Card B\`
   * **macOS:** `~/Library/Application Support/Dolphin/GC/USA/Card B/`
   * **Linux:** `~/.local/share/dolphin-emu/GC/USA/Card B/`